mutable-dan/yacs/vim.md

 :1,10norm! @a|Apply macro in reg a to lines 1-10
-:%norm! @a|Apply macro in reg a to all lines g/pattern/normal! @a|run macro a on all lines that match the pattern
+:%norm! @a|Apply macro in reg a to all lines g/pattern/normal! @a|run macro a on all lines that match the pattern let @a='ctrl-r ctrl-r a'|Paste current macro, put in .vimrc to save a macro

 #### Moving